 (The glass from an earlier event)

-How to get to the Craft Beer Festival
+How to get to a Super Bier Fest

-The next festival occupies the large Marx Halle venue that has come a long way since its days as a cattle market.
+The last autumn festival occupied the large Marx Halle venue that has come a long way since its days as a cattle market.
+The April 2025 event took place in the Ottakringer Brewery mentioned above.